Download all Coal Transitions Project reports

 2017 Hazelwood Power Station [PDF – 998 KB] Download

-IV.
+VI.
 COAL TRANSITIONS IN CHINA’S POWER SECTOR: A PLANT-LEVEL ASSESSMENT OF STRANDED ASSETS AND RETIREMENT PATHWAYS

 This paper addresses the following questions:

 - Under plausible scenarios for the development of the demand/supply balance, load factors, and generation margins, what is the profitability of Chinese coal-fired power plants and the scale of potential asset stranding?